 What to Do If You Are Accused of Emotional Abuse?

 You need a skilled criminal attorney who can walk you through your options and support you in defending your case in court; if you have been wrongly accused of engaging in abusive behavior or emotional abuse.
-In many instances, your attorney might be able to have the false accusations dropped or try to develop the strongest defense; if it goes to court.
-You need a lawyer with experience defending clients in matters of family violence or emotional abuse; if you or a family member is accused of engaging in emotional abuse.
+In many instances, your attorney might be able to have the false accusations dropped or try to develop the most vigorous defense; if it goes to court.
+You need a lawyer with experience defending clients in family violence or emotional abuse; if you or a family member is accused of engaging in emotional abuse.

 Frequently Asked Questions

 Is emotional abuse a crime in the UK?

 Continuous emotional and psychological abuse is now a crime called “coercive control” as a result of Women’s Aid’s successful advocacy efforts.
 Coercive control is a kind of behavior that isolates the victim, undermines their sense of freedom, and modifies their routine behavior.

 What is the name for emotional abuse?